Paco Sanchez Park

 In addition to the microphone-themed playground tower, there are ground-level climbers that mimic radio sounds waves, a concrete slide with a gramophone entrance and playable chimes along the bridge.
 Even more, there is a playable Paco sign at the entrance to the park.

 “The broadcast theme just kept resonating with the design team.”
+Heather Runkel, City and County of Denver Parks and Recreation Department

 Because one of the guiding principles was to provide play for all ages, abilities and backgrounds, ADA accessibility was an important piece of the design.
 Designers wanted to allow everyone access to the tower and accomplished this by developing an elevated bridge from the tower to additional play components at ground level as well as the nearby parking lot.

-An Instrument for Interaction
+An instrument for interaction

 The reimagined Paco Sanchez Park opened to the public in June 2018, and it has been a hit.
 People from all over the city are making a point to come visit the new play space.